Markwayne Mullin: Early life, education, and businesses

-Mullin was born on July 26, 1977, in Tulsa, Oklahoma, the youngest of the seven children of Jim Martin and Brenda Gayle Morris Mullin, of Westville, Oklahoma.
+Mullin was born on July 26, 1977, in Tulsa, Oklahoma, the youngest of the seven children of Jim Martin Mullin and Brenda Gayle Morris Mullin, of Westville, Oklahoma.
+His first name is a tribute to two of his paternal uncles, Mark and Wayne; his mother put both names on his birth certificate, intending to later shorten his name to one of the two, but ultimately never did.

 He graduated from Stilwell High School in Stilwell, Oklahoma.
 He attended Missouri Valley College in 1996, but did not graduate.
 In 1997, at age 20, Mullin took over his father's business, Mullin Plumbing, when his father fell ill.

 In 2010, Mullin received an associate degree in construction technology from Oklahoma State University Institute of Technology.
+He is the only currently serving senator without at least a bachelor's degree.

 At the time he was first elected to Congress in 2012, Mullin hosted House Talk, a home improvement radio program syndicated across Oklahoma, on Tulsa station KFAQ.

 When elected to Congress, Mullin owned Mullin Properties, Mullin Farms, and Mullin Services, in addition to Mullin Plumbing.
 In 2012, he reported between $200,000 and $2 million in income from two family companies, and another $15,000 to $50,000 from shares he held in a bank.

 At the end of 2021, Mullin's reported assets increased to a range of $31.6 million to $75.6 million, compared to a range of $7.3 million to $29.9 million at the end of 2020.
 The increase was from the sale of his plumbing-related companies to HomeTown Services, a multi-state residential heating, air conditioning, plumbing and electrical company.
-Mullin said that the sale happened in early 2021, shortly after Jim Inhofe was reelected to the U.S. Senate in 2020.
+Mullin said that the sale happened in early 2021, while Mullin was serving in the House of Representatives.